codyps/rust-systemd/README.md

 Either set `SYSTEMD_PKG_NAME=elogind` or set both `SYSTEMD_LIBS=elogind` and set `SYSTEMD_LIB_DIR` to the appropriate directory.

-When using elogind, the apis needed for `journal` and `bus` features are not avaliable.
-If your application does not need these features, depend on `systemd` this way to allow it to be used with elogind:
+When using elogind, the apis needed for `journal` and `bus` features may not be completely avaliable (elogind forked from an older version of systemd that may lack some of these APIs).
+If your application does not need these features, depend on `systemd` without the default features to allow maximum compatibility:

 ```toml
 [dependencies]
 systemd = { version = "0.5", default-features = false }
 ```

+Note that there still may be some missing symbols.
+If you discover a link error, report it so that we can tweak the `systemd` crate to support it.

 journal
 -------